scacela/oci-full-stack/README.md

 <details>
 <summary>4.
 An optional Autoscaling Configuration layer</summary>
 <p></p>
-For autoscaling the number of Compute Instances in any given compute tier.
+For enabling metric-based autoscaling of the number of Compute Instances in any given compute tier.
 <p></p>
 Provisions an Autoscaling Configuration for each compute tier that associates with its respective instance pool.
 The threshold-based metric that triggers the autoscaling action is CPU Utilization.
 </details>